Île de la Cité: The Hôtel-Dieu

 The Hôtel-Dieu, located between the Parvis of Notre-Dame on the south and the Quai de la Corse on the north, is the oldest hospital in Paris.
 It is reputed to be the oldest still-functioning hospital in the world.
 Tradition says it was founded in 651 by Saint Landry, Bishop of Paris.
 It was originally located on the other side of the Parvis, along the river, with a second building on the left Bank of the Seine.
 The old hospital was famous for its overcrowding, with several patients in each bed.
 It was rebuilt several times.
-During the French Revolution it was re-named the "House of Humanity", in keeping with the secular principles of the revolution.
+During the French Revolution it was renamed the "House of Humanity", in keeping with the secular principles of the revolution.
 The present hospital was begun by Napoleon III in 1863 and completed in 1877.
 The design, in an Italian Renaissance style, was by the architect Arthur-Stanislas Diet.
 It has several buildings, connected by porticos.
 Until 1908, care in the hospital was provided by nuns; now it is part of the network of Paris public hospitals.

 Historical buildings close to the same site included the Hospice of Found Children, built in 1670, where new-born babies could be abandoned without explanation at any hour of the day or night.
 It received up to eight thousand children a year before the French Revolution.